|

 person, and he or she will handle a number of duties.
 Among them,

-helping clients explore what appeals to them aesthetically and what
+helping clients explore what appeals to them aesthetically and what they

-the way they were intended.
+were intended.

 Rebecca Jones of Chevy Chase, Md., knew all that going into her

 project.
-However, since she’s an interior architect by profession,
+However, since she’s an interior architect by profession, she

-absolutely loved and thought I could replicate it on my own, but it
+thought I could replicate it on my own, but it didn’t take long for me

-didn’t take long for me to realize I was in well over my head.”
+to realize I was in well over my head.”

 While the design of the home came naturally to her, translating her

-ideas into terms contractors, electricians and plumbers would
+ideas into terms contractors, electricians and plumbers would understand

-that department, I decided it was time to hire an architect.
+I decided it was time to hire an architect.

 The person she chose for the job was Jack Arnold, the man who had